Debate commission says it will make changes to format

 The next presidential debate is a town hall format scheduled for Oct.
 15 in Miami.

+Meanwhile, the Nielsen company said that 73.1 million people watched the debate on television, where it was shown on 16 networks.
+That’s more than any other television event since the Super Bowl, even if it fell short of the 84 million who watched the first debate between Trump and Hillary Clinton in 2016.
+That was the most-watched presidential debate ever.

-Moderator Chris Wallace struggled to gain control of the 90-minute debate in Cleveland because of frequent interruptions, primarily by Trump.
+Moderator Chris Wallace struggled to gain control of Tuesday’s debate in Cleveland because of frequent interruptions, primarily by Trump.
+The candidates interrupted Wallace or their opponent 90 times in the 90-minute debate, 71 of them by Trump, according to an analysis by The Washington Post.

 Wallace, of Fox News, pleaded for a more orderly debate, at one point looking at Trump and saying, “the country would be better served if we allowed both people to speak with fewer interruptions.
 I’m appealing to you, sir, to do that.”